 - Alcohol: If you're old enough to drink, make sure you do so responsibly.
 If you need a ride, call a taxi, get an Uber, or phone a sober friend.
 There will be police DUI checkpoints in many places, and rightfully so.
 Remember, if you're buzzed, you're drunk.
 Don't risk it.

-Keep these tips in mind and have a safe and happy weekend.
+Keep these tips in mind and have a safe and happy holiday.
 Just remember:

 - Be careful around fireworks.
 When in doubt, put it out.